Soon after leaving Lincoln in 1907

 Schmidts handiwork did far more than turn sportswriters agog.
 Sid Gillman, considered the father of the modern passing game, called Schmidt his greatest influence.
 And the I formation is said to be Schmidt's creation.

-It started in 1919 at Tulsa.
-Most of Schmidts eye-popping wins at the Presbyterian college – 152-0, 88-0 – came against lesser programs, but he collected the scalps of Southwest Conference schools, too.
+It started in 1919 when he became head coach at Tulsa.
+Schmidt had served as an assistant there after several years in the high school ranks in Kansas.
+Most of his eye-popping wins at the Presbyterian college – 152-0, 88-0 – came against lesser programs, but he collected the scalps of Southwest Conference schools, too.
 One of them, Arkansas, a 63-7 victim, hired Schmidt away in 1922.
 Seven seasons in Fayetteville were followed by five at Texas Christian, where his teams won two SWC titles.

 That led to an even bigger stage: Ohio State.
 Four consecutive shutout wins over Michigan endeared him to OSU fans – and so did his dismissive stance toward the Wolverines.
 His teams won one Big Ten title and shared another, but the magic didnt last.
 When the losses became more frequent, his mad-scientist nature wore thin in Columbus.
-After going 4-4 in 1940, he was out.
+After going 4-4 in 1940, including a blowout loss to Michigan, he was out.